SparseFusion: Distilling View-conditioned Diffusion for 3D Reconstruction: Related Work

-\paragraph{Diffusion Models.} Several works extend upon denoising diffusion models~\cite{ho2020denoising, song2020denoising} to achieve impressive applications, such as generating images from text \cite{ramesh10hierarchical, saharia2022photorealistic} and placing a foreground object in different backgrounds \cite{ruiz2022dreambooth}.
-In this work, we leverage these class of models for (probabilistic) novel view synthesis while using geometry-aware features as conditioning.
+\paragraph{Diffusion Models.} Several works extend upon denoising diffusion models~\cite{ho2020denoising, song2020denoising} to achieve impressive applications, such as generating images from text \cite{ramesh10hierarchical, saharia2022photorealistic} and placing foreground objects in different backgrounds \cite{ruiz2022dreambooth}.
+In this work, we leverage this class of models for (probabilistic) novel view synthesis while using geometry-aware features as conditioning.
 Inspired by the impressive results in DreamFusion ~\cite{poole2022dreamfusion} which optimized 3D scenes using text-conditioned diffusion models, we propose a view-conditioned diffusion distillation mechanism to similarly extract 3D modes in the sparse view reconstruction task.

+\paragraph{Concurrent Works.} Several concurrent works also leverage diffusion models for 3D reconstruction and view synthesis.
+3DiM \cite{watson2022novel} proposes a 2D diffusion approach for image-conditioned novel view synthesis, but does not infer a 3D representation like our approach.
+Closer to our work, Deng \etal \cite{deng2022nerdi} uses (pre-trained) 2D diffusion models as guidance for single-view 3D, but obtain coarser reconstructions in this more challenging setting.
+While we leverage a 2D diffusion model for optimizing 3D, RenderDiffusion \cite{anciukevivcius2022renderdiffusion} learns a diffusion model in 3D space.
+Concurrently to DreamFusion~\cite{poole2022dreamfusion}, which inspired our distillation objective, Wang \etal~\cite{wang2022score} provide a different mathematical intuition for a similar objective.